kstenerud/concise-encoding/cbe-specification.md

 #### The Year Field

 The year field is interpreted as a signed two's complement integer.
 Values <= 0 represent dates in the BC era.
 The Anno Domini system has no zero year (there is no 0 BC or 0 AD), so BC era dates are offset by 1 (0 = 1 BC, -1 = 2 BC, and so on).
-This allows dates from 131073 BC to 131071 AD.
+This allows for dates from 131073 BC to 131071 AD.

 Example: